Bascil/go-data-structures-and-design-patterns/16-heap-data-structure/readme.md

                            16 50 34  48

 ```

+## applications
+* Priority Queue: One of the primary uses of the heap data structure is for implementing priority queues.

+* Heap Sort: The heap data structure is also used in sorting algorithms.
+Memory Management: The heap data structure is also used in memory management.
+When a program needs to allocate memory dynamically, it uses the heap data structure to keep track of the available memory.

+* Graph Algorithms: The heap data structure is used in various graph algorithms.
+For example, Dijkstra's shortest path algorithm uses a heap data structure to keep track of the vertices with the shortest path from the source vertex.

 ## visualization
 - heaps can be visualized as a tree but behind the scenes, the keys are stored as an array